MadDogTechnology/devoware-utils/homonculus-config/README.md

 }
 ```
 ### Build dependencies
-An application which uses the **yaml-configuration** library must include the following additional dependencies:
+An application which uses the **homonculus-config** library must include the following additional dependencies:

 ```groovy
 dependencies {